School-Cases/CASE-forum/README.md

-# case Glimra
+# case forum
 (school case)

 ---
 Uppgift:

-* Build a twitter-like app.
+* Make a twitter-like app that uses PHP and a MySQL database.

 Krav: